 Each Associate is responsible for understanding EMH’s corporate culture, values, and ethical code of conduct and how the Associate is empowered to use it.

 Each Associate is responsible for reporting potential compliance violations to his or her direct supervisor, any Director, any member of the Senior Leadership Team, the Corporate Compliance Officer, the Compliance Hotline, or other means that may be established for such reports.
 No Associate will ever be penalized or suffer retaliation for raising a good faith issue or concern.

 Our Corporate Compliance Officer is Tammy Meade Ensslin.
 She can be contacted by calling (859) 239-2347 or emailing firstname.lastname@example.org.

-Reporting of corporate compliance matters can be done 24 hours a day by visiting https://emhealth.ethicspoint.com or calling the Complaint Hotline at 1.866.913.0280.
+Corporate compliance matters can be reported 24 hours a day by visiting https://emhealth.ethicspoint.com or calling the Complaint Hotline at (866) 913-0280.

 Joint Commission Public Notice

-The Joint Commission may conduct an unannounced accreditation survey of Ephraim McDowell Regional Medical Center, Ephraim McDowell Fort Logan Hospital and Ephraim McDowell James B. Haggin Hospital at any time.
+The Joint Commission may conduct an unannounced accreditation survey of Ephraim McDowell Regional Medical Center, Ephraim McDowell Fort Logan Hospital, and Ephraim McDowell James B. Haggin Hospital at any time.
 The purpose of the survey is to evaluate the organization’s compliance with nationally established Joint Commission standards.
-The survey results will be used to determine whether, and the conditions under which, accreditation should be awarded the organization.
+The survey results will be used to determine whether and the conditions under which accreditation should be awarded to the organization.

 Joint Commission standards deal with organizational quality of care and safety of the environment in which care is provided.
 Anyone believing that he or she has pertinent and valid information about such matters may contact the hospital’s management.
 If the concerns cannot be resolved through the hospital, an individual may contact The Joint Commission by emailing email@example.com.